drwhut/tabletop-club/README.md

 5. Open the built editor, and import the project at `open-tabletop/game`!

+## Running a dedicated server

+For the multiplayer, this game uses a dedicated server/client model, meaning the server isn't displayed as a player in the game, and the first client that connects to the server is set as the host of the game.

+If you want to host a dedicated server, and you haven't got a Server build of the game (which is only available on Linux), then you can make your version of the game a dedicated server by copying the [game/server.cfg](game/server.cfg) file into the directory where the executable is.
+Then, if you have a Release build of the game, launching the game will launch a dedicated server automatically, and if you have a Debug build of the game, a button will appear on the main menu allowing you to launch a dedicated server.

 ## Contributing

 Want to help contribute to the project?
 Have a look at